mosip/mosip-infra/deployment/v3/rancher/aws/README.md

 * Over wireguard
 * HA
 * Internal LB
+* IAM (integrate in this cluster).
+Or point to an external one.

 ## AWS
 Follow the procedure given [here](../../cluster/aws/README.md) to create a cluster on AWS.
 Use the sample cluster config given in this folder - modify it according to your configuration.